 Who is Eligible?

 Most Skilled Care admissions require a 3-day acute inpatient hospital stay within the last 30 days.
-Patients who require specialized skilled care on a daily basis may benefit.
-Care includes nursing staff, physical, occupational, speech or respiratory therapy.
-Patients who are unsure if they can return home safely may benefit from Skilled Care.
+Patients who require daily specialized skilled care or are unable to return home safely would benefit from skilled care.
 Call us at 563-252-5522 to see if you qualify.

 Patients Who May Benefit from Skilled Care Services: